inkstitch/pyembroidery/README.md

 ## StitchBlocks

 Conceptually a lot of embroidery can be thought of as unbroken blocks of stitches.
-Given the ubiquity of this, pyembroidery allows several methods for manipulating stitchblocks for reading and writing.
+Given the ubiquity of this, pystitch allows several methods for manipulating stitchblocks for reading and writing.

-The stitches within pyembroidery are a list of lists, with each 3 values. x, y, command.
+The stitches within pystitch are a list of lists, with each 3 values. x, y, command.
 The stitchblocks given by commands like .get_as_stitchblock() are subsections of this.
 For adding stitches like with .add_stitchblock(), iterable set of objects with stitch.command, stitch.x, stitch.y will also works for adding a stitch block to a pattern.

 .add_block():
 ---